 What is the average cost of car insurance for a Tesla Model Y?

-The Tesla Model Y's average annual insurance cost is $1,479 annually for state minimum and $2,887 for full coverage.
+Tesla Model Y insurance averages $1,479 annually for minimum coverage and $2,887 for full coverage.
+These rates make it more affordable than many luxury electric vehicles.

 What company has the cheapest car insurance for a Tesla Model Y?